developerHub01/UtilsPack/readme.md

 2. String Utilities

-   capitalizeFirstLetter(str) – Capitalize the first letter of a string. capitalizeWords(str) – Capitalize the first letter of each word. toCamelCase(str) – Convert a string to camelCase format. toSnakeCase(str) – Convert a string to snake_case format.
+   up_toCapitalCase(str) – Capitalize the first letter of a string. capitalizeWords(str) – Capitalize the first letter of each word. toCamelCase(str) – Convert a string to camelCase format. toSnakeCase(str) – Convert a string to snake_case format.